Workplace training E-learning

 Training objectives and programs shouldn’t just be handed down from on high.
 Instead, you should be involving and actively listening to your employees to ensure you’re offering opportunities that support them in their own career desires and objectives.

-In addition to what they want to be learning, you should also ask how they want to learn it.
+In addition to what they want to learn, you should also ask how they want to learn it.
 Perhaps you’ve been offering a lot of real-time seminars, but your employees would prefer online training that they can fit into their own schedules.

 Consistently ask for feedback so you can deliver training and development programs that meet your employees’ needs — rather than adding yet another thing to their to-do lists.